 Ironically, this is also their weakness.
-Importing Google Cloud plugins and opening the door to additional processing and dependency conflicts makes zero sense if your stack is on AWS.
+Importing Google Cloud plugins and opening the door to extra processing and dependency conflicts makes zero sense if your stack is on AWS.
 The inherent brittleness of plugins that have to interact with constantly changing APIs by their very nature require a different release schedule from the core project, which is a slower procedure as any error could affect core functionality.

 All plugins should be on their own release schedule with an independent testing suite to make sure that all updates take advantage of the latest changes in external projects.
-Getting this to be as easy as a pip install will be huge for making Airflow more available to to other systems.
+Getting this to be as easy as a pip install will be huge for making Airflow more available to other systems.

-As we look toward the next year of our roadmap, we’re doubling down on our community contributions to help Airflow retain its status as the most flexible, extensible, and reliable scheduler available, regardless of how it’s being run.
+As we look toward the next few years of our roadmap, we’re doubling down on our community contributions to help Airflow retain its status as the most flexible, extensible, and reliable scheduler available, regardless of how it’s being run.
 In Astronomer speak, we’d recommend hanging onto your helmets – the ship is about to kick into hyperdrive.

 Join 11,000 of your peers.